 - F.5 Accommodation should be well ventilated and labelled clearly to describe the gases contained.
 The labelling should include details of emergency action procedures and the location of keys should be identified.
 Cylinder storage should be designated as a "no smoking" area and appropriate labels should be posted. - F.6 Clear and secure and access is required to permit safe cylinder loading/unloading and handling with vehicular access. - F.7 The maximum temperature in the cylinder store should be that recommended by the gas supplier/manufacturer.
 Normally this should not exceed 38°C. - F.8 Accommodation should be free from naked flames and sources of ignition and appropriate fire extinguishing equipment should be available.
-Lighting protection may be necessary for isolated buildings and British Standards CP362 should be consulted. - F.9 For electrical equipment in the vicinity of the gas cylinders the recommendations of BS 5345: 1976, Zone 2 classification will usually be appropriate for the open-air type of installation.
+Lighting protection may be necessary for isolated buildings. - F.9 For electrical equipment in the vicinity of the gas cylinders the recommendations of BS EN 60079-14, Zone 2 classification will usually be appropriate for the open-air type of installation.